 Weight and muscle changes

-This page has information about sex hormone symptoms and weight and muscle changes due to cancer treatment.
+This page has information about sex hormone level changes due to cancer treatment that can cause weight and muscle changes.
 There is information about

 Some cancer treatments lower the amount of sex hormones in the body.
 These hormones are oestrogen and progesterone in women and testosterone in men.
 Low levels of sex hormones can sometimes make people put on weight.
 And low testosterone can cause loss of muscle bulk in men.

 Changing your diet and taking more exercise may help you to maintain your normal weight.
-If you don’t normally take regular exercise, talk to your doctor before you start to help you work out what is best for you.
+If you don’t normally take regular exercise, talk to your doctor or specialist nurse before you start.
+They can help you work out what is best for you.
 This is particularly important if you have high cholesterol or were overweight before you started your cancer treatment.

 Anyone who is overweight increases their risk of developing other conditions such as heart disease and diabetes.
 You may have blood tests to check for these conditions before you start hormone therapy treatment.